As mail voting pushed, some fear loss of in-person option - KVIA

 But the challenge of securing in-person voting may prove just as contentious and just as likely to curb voter participation in the upcoming primaries, which are largely viewed as a dry run for November.
 In the chaotic recent Wisconsin election, where voters waited for hours to cast ballots, one expert estimated that the closure of polling sites in Milwaukee and other cities may have kept as many as 100,000 people from casting ballots.

-Democrats fear that polling places may close in Palm Beach and Broward counties, two dense areas that are their bases in the state.
-“Any diminution of access by reducing precincts or whatever should be avoided as much as possible,” said Terrie Rizzo, the chair of the Florida Democratic Party.
+Democrats fear polling places may close in Palm Beach and Broward counties, two dense areas that are their bases.

 But the rush to eliminate in-person voting can be bipartisan.
 Democrats’ party-run primary in Wyoming was conducted exclusively by mail, as was its one in Alaska.
 Party officials said they took steps like allowing same-day registration that help compensate for lack of in-person options.
 Kansas Democrats agreed to eliminate polling places for their May primary.
 Party chairwoman Vicki Hiatt said in-person voting sites were “going to be too risky.”

-Ohio, Hawaii, Idaho and New Jersey are also sharply limiting or abolishing in-person voting in coming elections.
+Ohio, Hawaii, Idaho and New Jersey are also sharply limiting or abolishing in-person voting .

 Advocates acknowledge election officials are in a difficult position and support an increase in vote by mail for those who want it.
 But in-person voting, they say, provides an important “fail-safe” in the event of errors or mail delivery issues.